rafayk7/LCM-practice/README.md

 To generate the proper bindings for python, run `lcm-gen -p test_message.lcm` as defined [here](https://lcm-proj.github.io/tut_lcmgen.html)

-Then, to run the lcm test, just run `python -m lcm_practice.lcm_send_and_receive` and watch the output!
+Then, to run the lcm test, just run `python -m lcm_practice.send_and_receive` and watch the output!
 (You might need to run this command in `src/lcm_practice`, but you shouldn't have to)